TritonDataCenter/sdcadm/docs/reboots.md

 In case that the execution of a reboot plan needs to be interrupted or completely aborted, `reboot-plan stop` or `reboot-plan cancel` subcommands can be used.

+Cancelation of a reboot plan means that the plan will finish its execution as soon as the reboots in progress finish and no more pending reboots will be executed in the future.
+Stopping the plan will just stop plan's execution when the in-progress reboots finish, but the plan can be continued in the future using `reboot-plan run`.

 Please note that in both cases, the execution of the reboot plan will be stopped - temporary or definitely - but in neither case _"in-progress reboots"_